szepeviktor/WPHW/README.md

 ####execution/reqiure cases

+- on AJAX calls
 - on the dashboard for users with the necessary capability (like accessing the plugin's functions)
 - on the dashboard for users without the necessary capability
 - on the frontend for users with the necessary capability (e.g. required for admin bar)
 - on the frontend for users without the necessary capability
-- on the public frontend (not logged in)
+- on the public frontend (not logged in) frontpage/page/single/archive/404 etc.

 ###admin performance factors